Hard money is often misunderstood.

 What Hard Money Is Really Designed For

-At its core, hard money is short-term, asset-based financing.
+At its core, Hard Money Loans are short-term, asset-based financing.

 Instead of focusing primarily on income, tax returns, or rigid underwriting guidelines, hard money lenders look at: